GChuf/RCWM/README.md

 This little magic pack includes:
 - robocopy for copying and moving directories (much faster than regular copy)
 - opening CMD or powershell windows into folders or drives
-- taking ownership of files, or directories with recursion
+- taking ownership of files, or directories with recursion (takeown && icacls)
 - options to boot into Safe Mode from desktop
 - opening Control Panel from desktop
 - running programs with custom priority